misiektoja/xbox_monitor/docs/usage.md

 The bundled recipe follows the same colours as the live output.
 It also covers the other monitors in the family, so one copy in `~/.grc/` colours every tool's logs.

+The padded listing tables are the exception.
+Their columns line up by width with no label or separator a recipe could recognise.
+A rule wide enough to read one tool's table would read across another's column boundaries, so those rows stay plain in a replayed log.

 Add this to your GRC config at `~/.grc/grc.conf`:

 ```